MorrellLAB/Barley_Mutated/02_analysis/bad_mutations/README.md

 Here's an example:

 The missing tree file we identified is associated with the log file `/home/morrellp/liux1299/Projects/Mutant_Barley/results/bad_mutations/MSA_output/hvulgare_cds_list-003/all_log_files/HORVU.MOREX.r2.1HG0024570.1.log`.
-There seems to be some error here and we want to re-run it to try and reproduce the error or see if it will resolve on its own.
+There seems to be some error here and we want to pull it out and investigate what's going on.
 This is a transcript in the batch `hvulgare_cds_list-003`, so we'll go to the GNU parallel log file:

 ```bash
 # hvulgare_cds_list-003 corresponds to index 3 in bad_mut_align.sh.3.log